drnitinmalik/Sorting-Algorithms/README.md

 Merge sort recursively breaks down the arrays to subarrays of size half.
 Similarly, 3-way Merge sort breaks down the arrays to subarrays of size one third.

 ## Contributing
 To start contributing, check out [CONTRIBUTING.md](https://github.com/diptangsu/Sorting-Algorithms/blob/master/CONTRIBUTING.md).
 New contributors are always welcome to support this project.
-Check out issues labelled as `Hacktoberfest` if you are up for some grabs! :)